JESSICA CONROY

 Qualifications:

-She has extensive experience supporting young people in public mental health and education settings, as well as working with individuals of all ages in private practice.
+She has extensive experience supporting young people in public mental health and educational settings, as well as working with individuals of all ages in private practice.
 Jess provides therapy for a wide range of mental health concerns, including depression, anxiety, trauma, ADHD, bipolar disorder, borderline personality disorder, and psychosis.

 AZLO